CharlieHesuda/XAML-/Getting-Started.md

 Now your window's text will also blend in nicely with Material Design.

 ## Summary
-To use Material Design in XAML Toolkit, you'll need to install the package manually or through NuGet, import either the Light or Dark theme, import the Default file that contains all of the component's themes, choose Primary and Accent colors of your preference, and configure your window to use Material Design's looks.
+To use Material Design in the XAML Toolkit, you'll need to install the package manually or through NuGet, import either the Light or Dark theme, import the Default file that contains all of the component's themes, choose Primary and Accent colors of your preference and configure your window to use Material Design's looks.

 # Using the Toolkit with MahApps
 If you also want to use MahApps.Metro in your project, check out the [[MahApps.Metro integration]] page.